 - CS 372 Introduction to Computer Networks

-All others interested in enrolling: Contact Renee Marshall, Enrollment Coordinator, who will verify that you meet the prerequisites prior to enrolling you in the program.
+Contact one of our advisors, who will verify that you meet the prerequisites prior to enrolling you in the program.